jenkinsci/vectorcast-execution-plugin/README.md

 ### Version 0.71 (29 Sept 2021)
 - Updated baseline pipeline script to reflect changes in the code coverage plugin
 - Updated to skip CBT analysis on migrated system test projects
-- Updated script to use import to detected DataAPI.
+- Updated script to use import to detect DataAPI.

 ### Version 0.70 (2 Aug 2021)
 - Updated scripts to use io.open for all opens